doptime/saavuu/README.md

 * Use msgpack to support structure data by default.
 Easily to upgrade data sturecture.
 * Use no database but KEYDB which is redis compatible.
 Flash storage supportion brings both memory speed and whole disk capacity
 * You don't need to write any GET Logic.
 Just use redis to query.
+* You don't need to write any DELETE Logic.
+Just use redis to remove.
-* You can focus only and alway on Modification logic (POST PUT DEL) logic.
+* You can focus only and alway on POST & PUT logic.
 * You can use any programming language you like. python or go or not.
 * redis pipeline  brings heavy batch process performance.